-Nearly every day I see articles demanding more stringent background check requirements for employees in jobs across the board… school teachers, babysitters, Uber drivers, even massage therapists.
+Nearly every day I see articles demanding more stringent background check requirements for employees in jobs across the board; school teachers, babysitters and even massage therapists.
 Those interviewed say it must be done to protect the innocent and the vulnerable.

 It might surprise you that of the 70 medical boards across the country, only 46 conduct criminal background checks on applicants before they are granted a license to practice medicine.
 In fact 14 states don’t mandate any kind of formal background check to be licensed as a doctor and 6 don’t require it of nurses.

 Many of the states, like New York, actually depend on these professionals to self-report any criminal history on their license applications.
 They are also required to update it and notify their medical board if there are any new charges.
 As you can imagine, many don’t, and it’s the patients who suffer.

 There are sadly way too many examples.
 These are just a few:

 - A Colorado optometrist was accused of sexually molesting a 7-year-old during an exam in 2006.
 The allegation was swept under the rug until he assaulted a 4-year-old in 2011.
 Only then did he lose his license.